 • At the beginning of the process, you and your spouse must provide full disclosure to the court.
 This is essential to reach an appropriate and fair financial settlement.
 If your spouse does not cooperate and hides assets, our financial solicitors will seek the assistance of the court in obtaining more information about those hidden assets.

 Hiding assets is a guaranteed way to delay proceedings and complicate the process.
-The Court has the power to punish those who try to do so.
+The court has the power to punish those who try to do so.

 We have significant experience in unravelling complex asset structures and discovering hidden assets.